Generalized Spectral Coarsening: Background

-\emph{Hodge Laplacians}~\cite{rosenberg1997laplacian} extend the notion of the well-known graph Laplacians to higher-dimensional simplicial complexes.
-The general definition of the Hodge Laplacian endows each simplex in the complex $K$ with its own weight, which are assembled into a diagonal weight matrix $W_k$ per $k-$dimensional simplicial set $K_k$.
-The \emph{random walk $k$-Hodge Laplacian} is defined as
+\emph{Hodge Laplacians}~\cite{rosenberg1997laplacian} are differential operators that extend the notion of the well-known graph and mesh Laplacians to higher-dimensional simplicial complexes.
+It is defined, for each dimension $k$, as the sum of a two maps from $k$-simplices: one mapping down to $(k-1)$-simplices and another mapping up to $(k+1)$-simplices.
+Each map is defined via its appropriate boundary matrix:

-This antisymmetric linear map from $k$-simplices to $k$-simplices can be symmetrized (while preserving its spectral properties) as $L_k=W_k^{-1/2}L_k^{\text{RW}}W_k^{-1/2}$, which we will henceforth refer to as the $k$-Hodge Laplacian.
-For a more thorough treatment on the subject of Hodge Laplacian and its spectra, we direct the reader to~\cite{horak2013spectra, lim2020hodge}.
+$W_k$ are diagonal matrices that contain a weight per $k-$simplex.
+The superscript clarifies that $L_k^{\text{rw}}$ is the \emph{random walk $k$-Hodge Laplacian} -- an antisymmetric linear map from $k$-simplices to $k$-simplices.
+It can be symmetrized, while preserving its spectral properties, as $L_k^w=W_k^{-1/2}\,L_k^{\text{rw}}\,W_k^{-1/2}$.
+We direct the reader to key works~\cite{horak2013spectra, lim2020hodge} that present a thorough treatment of Hodge Laplacians and their spectra.
+We refer to $L_k^{w}$ as the weighted $k$-Hodge Laplacian and to its unweighted (unit weights) version $L_k$ as simply the $k$-Hodge Laplacian.

-By the result of~\cite{eckmann1944harmonische}, the kernel of a Hodge Laplacian is isomorphic to the homology group of the same dimension $\ker L_k \simeq \mathcal{H}_k(K)$, which represents nontrivial holes.
-The $\text{rank}\mathcal{H}_k$ is called the \emph{betti} number $\beta_k$, and counts the number of such holes.

-Most existing Laplacian variants used in graph and mesh processing applications may be viewed as special cases of the $k$-Hodge Laplacian.
-The weighted combinatorial graph Laplacian is 0-Hodge Laplacian with unit weight on vertices $L^{\text{graph}}=L_0^{\text{RW}}=L_0^{\text{up}}=\vartheta_1W_1\vartheta_1^T$.
-The \emph{cotan Laplacian}, the stiffness matrix in finite element methods, is the 0-Hodge Laplacian with area weights assigned to vertices, and cotan weights assigned to edges
+Most variants of Laplacians used in graph- and mesh-processing may be derived as special cases of the weighted $k$-Hodge Laplacian.
+The graph Laplacian is a 0-Hodge Laplacian with unit weight on vertices $L^{\text{graph}}=L_0^{\text{rw}}=L_0^{\text{up}}=\vartheta_1W_1\vartheta_1^T$.
+The \emph{cotan Laplacian}, popular as the stiffness matrix in finite element methods, is the 0-Hodge Laplacian with different weights assigned to vertices and edges: